Even with experience, starting a brand design assignment as if I know very little can be the key to learning a lot and solving problems.

 It means keeping an open mind.
 It means investigating an unlikely place for an answer.
 It means asking a question others might not ask.

-And, though I understand design’s ability to communicate through style, the goal is to uncover the truth about a brand in a way that is clear, thoughtful and unexpected.
+And, though I understand design’s ability to communicate through style, the goal is to uncover the truth about a brand and convey it in a way that is clear, thoughtful and unexpected.

 Clients / Adobe, Apple, Asian Art Museum, Banana Republic, Basic Training, Chelsea, Comcast, Crate&Barrel, Edeniq, FourStories, Global Footprint Network, HP, Hyundai, Intuit, Koning Eizenberg, Los Angeles Magazine, Mascot, Miller Lite, Morrison and Foerster, Mulberry’s Market, The New York Times Magazine, San Francisco Museum of Modern Art, Shanghai Sales, Shorn, Tillamook, Wired Magazine, Visa.
 Agencies: BBH, BBDO, FCB, Goodby Silverstein & Partners, Ogilvy, Mullen, Saatchi & Saatchi, Strawberry Frog, Venables Bell & Partners.